RF5/simple-speech-commands/README.md

     import torchaudio

     model = torch.hub.load('RF5/simple-speech-commands', 'convgru_classifier')
+    # or 'convgru_classifier_sc09' if you want the classifier only trained on the 10 digits
     model.eval()

     x, _ = torchaudio.load("<path to 16kHz audio file>.wav") # x has shape (1, T)